 If using Auto Codes, you may receive a prompt to change a procedure code if Open Dental has recognized a mismatch.
 For example, if you select three surfaces for a two surface procedure code, Open Dental will prompt you to change to the recommended three surface procedure code.

 Entry Status: Determines the procedure status.
-Status colors are set in Definitions, Chart Graphic Colors.
+Set status colors in Definitions: Chart Graphic Colors.

 Date/Today: The procedure's entry date.
 Check Today to insert today's date.
 To enter multiple procedures with a previous date, uncheck the today box, then enter the date first, before entering treatment.

 Diagnosis (optional): One diagnosis can be set per procedure.
 Diagnoses do not show on the graphical tooth chart.
-Customize options in Definitions, Diagnosis.
+Customize options in Definitions: Diagnosis Types.
 To see diagnoses separately from the proposed treatment, use the Condition (Cn) entry status.

 Problem: A patient had a hygiene appointment today.
 Now when treatment planning, procedures are showing in the progress notes as being assigned to the hygienist instead of the provider.

 Solution: Check the appointment (double click) and make sure the dentist is set as the Provider (not the hygienist).
 The hygienist should be set as the hygienist.
 You may need to reenter treatment to update the provider.
 When treatment is entered, and there is already a scheduled appointment for the day, the provider on the scheduled appointment is always initially assigned.

 Problem: When a procedure has been done previously, but must be re-done, the graphic color does not change to Treatment Planned.